 Protection against the UV radiation of the sun

 Often, the hazards caused by intensive solar radiation are underestimated.
 In addition to light and heat, the invisible UV radiation also is a part of the solar radiation.
-It is responsible for skin tanning, but it is also a possible cause for skin and eye diseases.
+It is responsible for skin tanning and for vitamin D production.
+But it is also a possible cause for skin and eye diseases.
 Even though a sun burn frequently heals well, every sun burn increases the risk of contracting skin cancer.
 A huge health risk that may have fatal consequences.
 As a consequence, the following is applicable: solar protection is occupational health and safety.

 With the Occupational Health and Safety Act (§ 4, § 5, § 11 § 12), the Workplaces Ordinance (§ 3a, annex 5.1), and the Accident Prevention Regulation DGUV Regulation 1 (hitherto: BGV A1, § 23), there already are obligations for the employers regarding the protection of employees against solar UV radiation.